 Union Spy in the Confederate Capital

 Elizabeth Van Lew never married.
 She was petite with a pointed chin and a long thin nose.
-She wore her hair pinned up in the back, with ringlets falling around her face.
-Her brilliant blue eyes.
+She wore her hair pinned up in the back, with ringlets falling around her face, accenting her brilliant blue eyes.
 Not the kind of lady one would suspect of operating an extensive spy ring for the Union during the Civil War, which is probably why she was so successful.

 Espionage for the Union

 When Virginia seceded in the spring of 1861, Van Lew did not desert the Union in favor of the Confederacy.
 In her opinion, she was a loyal Virginian, and the secessionists were traitors.
 She supported the Union throughout the Civil War.
-Ms. Van Lew was 43 years old when she began to spy for the Union, and quickly assembled a circle of a dozen or so accomplices: slaves and farmers, seamstresses and storekeepers, black and white, working in plain sight for the North.
+Ms. Van Lew was 43 years old when she began spying for the Union, and she quickly assembled a circle of a dozen or so accomplices: slaves and farmers, seamstresses and storekeepers, black and white, working in plain sight for the North.

 In 1865, when General Ulysses S. Grant was finally able to visit her and thank her for her service to the Union cause, Elizabeth Van Lew raised the Union flag above her home for the first time in four years.
 Grant told her, "You have sent me the most valuable information received from Richmond during the war."